-[Version 2016, validation packages: MSc1-SO.4000, MSc1-SO.4100, MSc2-SO.5000]
+[Version 2018, validation packages: PV-SSO.0000001, PV-SSO.0000004, PV-SSO.0000005]

-The Specialized MSc in Chemistry and Physics of Soft Materials (MScSoft) is an interdisciplinary programme in the field of soft matter science, drawing on synergies that are present in the Faculty of Science of the University of Fribourg.
+The Specialized MSc in Chemistry and Physics of Soft Materials (MScSoft) is an interdisciplinary programme in the field of soft matter science, drawing on synergies that are present in the Faculty of Science and Medicine of the University of Fribourg.
 Led by the Adolphe Merkle Institute (AMI), it integrates into the department-based teaching landscape, interacting and coordinating its activities with other MSc programmes and exploiting synergies that exist within the Faculty.
 Some of the courses offered in MScSoft are taught jointly with department-based MScs and the MScSoft programme allows its students to gain credits in other courses as long as they are compatible with the Soft Materials scope of MScSoft, subject to approval by the teaching coordinator.
 Equally, the courses offered in the MScSoft are open to students of other programmes subject to their respective regulations.

-MScSoft requires 120 ECTS to complete, and can normally be completed within two years.
+MScSoft requires 120 ECTS credits to complete, and can normally be completed within two years.
 The first semester consists of compulsory courses, and the basic laboratory skills practical course.
 The second and third semester consist of compulsory and elective courses and a short project each.
-The selection of elective courses, while maintaining the interdisciplinary nature of the curriculum, allows the student to acquire the knowledge required for the masters thesis.
-The first three semesters (75 ECTS) are designed to strengthen and complete the student's existing knowledge of chemistry and physics as well as give them an introduction into biology of soft materials.
-The final part MScSoft programme is dedicated to a research project of 45 ECTS in total, which includes the writing of a masters thesis and an oral presentation of the work.
+The selection of elective courses, while maintaining the interdisciplinary nature of the curriculum, allows the student to acquire the knowledge required for the Master's thesis.
+The first three semesters (75 ECTS credits) are designed to strengthen and complete the student's existing knowledge of chemistry and physics as well as give them an introduction into biology of soft materials.
+The final part MScSoft programme is dedicated to a research project of 45 ECTS credits in total, which includes the writing of a Master's thesis and an oral presentation of the work.
 It is carried out in the 3rd and 4th semester and should normally be completed by the beginning of the following academic year.